-The Monticello Fire and Rescue Department is a public department made up of up to 18 volunteer fire professionals, with the majority achieving certified Fire Fighter II status.
-The department is lead by Chief Rick Dubson, who joined the department in April of 1981.
+The Monticello Fire and Rescue Department is a public department made up of up to 14 volunteer fire professionals, with the majority achieving certified Fire Fighter II status.
+The department is lead by Chief John Rupkey, who was appointed to the position in January of 2020.

 The department protects over 5,500 people in a seven square mile area.
 Due in part to the excellent job of the fire department, the ISO rating was lowered to a 4 in 2012.
 For citizens and businesses, this could mean lower insurance rates than other cities of similar size.

 Assistant Chief, Safety/Training Officer